 The workshop advised RWAs to first clearly identify their official platform, which residents are mandated to use.
 On such platforms, mixing official communication with promotions increases compliance and trust risks.
 If external use is considered, it must be carefully governed and consent-driven.

-3. Some apps allow residents to pay to remove ads.
+3. Some apps ask residents to pay to remove ads.
 Is that compliant under DPDP?

 Consent under DPDP must be symmetrical.
 If a resident can give consent easily, they must also be able to withdraw it just as easily.
 Making residents pay to withdraw consent is not aligned with DPDP principles.